 Of Course, More Specific Searches Tend to Be Closer to Buying

-AutoComplete Can Be Great Research for Content Ideas
+AutoComplete and People Also Ask Can Be Great Research for Content Ideas

 We have lots of tools to help our clients decide what to blog about or create content for, but as a business owner, there are free options as well.
-Autocomplete in the Google search is a great resource.
+Autocomplete in Google search is a great resource.
 In fact, Backlinko said users use autocomplete 23% of the time when searching.
 Do some research and just go to Google and start doing searches around your product or service offerings.
 Write down all of the autocomplete terms that come up and then go write good content to answer those searches.
-That is a great first step if you don’t have the funds to hire an SEO to get advanced analytics on competitive metrics, etc. Just start writing good content around what your customers are asking.
-If not autocomplete, even consider what your customers ask you when you talk with them.
+That is a great first step if you don’t have the funds to hire an SEO to get advanced analytics on competitive metrics, etc. Google loves to show “People Also Ask” (PAA) questions in the search results as well.
+Just start writing good content around what your customers are asking.
+There are typically a few PAAs offered with any search.
+If not autocomplete or PAA, even consider what your customers ask you when you talk with them.
 If one customer asks, there are probably many that wonder.
 These are all long-tail keyword opportunities.

 If you do decide you want help with all this, however, give us a call.
-We have been doing it right for 14 years.
+We have been doing it right for over 15 years.